 No, we do not identify students as gifted nor do we offer programs or services specifically targeted at gifted students.
 We strive to offer a rich curriculum for all students.

 Thomas Metcalf School has the resources to provide special education services to students with visual or hearing impairments.
+These students attend through cooperative agreement between their school district and the Lab Schools.
 Our Support Services staff serves the needs of students with mild to moderate learning challenges.
 However, we do not have the resources available to offer a full learning or behavioral disability program.

-Metcalf receives between 650 and 700 applications each year and admits between 40 and 60 students.
-The ratio of admits to applications received for the 2016-2017 school year was:
+Metcalf receives between 600 and 700 applications each year and admits approximately 40 to 60 students.
+The ratio of admits to applications received for the 2017-2018 school year was:

 Please keep in mind that these are last year’s numbers and will not necessarily be consistent with the openings for the coming school year.